-Accelerated Mobile Pages
+Trend 4: Accelerated Mobile Pages (AMPs)

 You can see Accelerated Mobile Pages on the Google mobile search, sitting on the top, enticing browsers.
 Also, these pages give a different visual appeal to make viewers click on them, and the way they are displayed have helped them gain excellent click-through rates.

-AMP is becoming vital in cementing one’s digital presence.
+AMPs are becoming vital in cementing one’s digital presence.
 According to research conducted by SOASTA, 53% of users abandon mobile sites when it fails to load within 3 seconds.

-So, in order to thrive, AMP will soon become a must have component for mobile first or mobile only apps to deliver agile interaction and to gain stronger digital presence.
+So, in order to thrive, AMP will soon become a must-have component for ‘mobile first’ or ‘mobile only’ apps to deliver agile interaction and to gain stronger digital presence.

-Augmented Reality, Virtual Reality, and Mixed Reality are changing the rules of the user experience in major industries.
+Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR) are already changing the rules of the user experience in several industries.
+Using these technologies what they are offering is not just user experience, but immersive experience.
 And the app world does not want to be left behind.
 Cannot forget the buzz Pokemon Go has created, can we?
-More and more apps are bringing AR, VR and MR into the equation, and results have been inspiring.
+More and more apps are bringing AR, VR and MR into the equation, and results have been extraordinary.

-User developed apps
+Trend 6: User developed apps

-As mentioned earlier the apps are on steady rise, and as we cross each horizon we are faced with new set of challenges.
-Just as every year, this years too throws up some interesting trends to the app developers, but only to help them make way for creating an enriching user experience.
+As mentioned earlier the apps are on steady rise, and as we cross each horizon we are faced with a new set of challenges.
+Just as every year, this year too throws up some interesting trends to the app developers, but only to help them make way for creating an enriching user experience.

 If you are interested in what’s trending, or how technology is empowering businesses across the globe, check out our other blogs, which can help you gain insight on the tech world.